genghisken/gkligo/README.md

 Code to download GW Alert skymaps from Kafka, and optionally write them out and/or convert them to MOC files at specified contours.

+The code is based on code written by Roy Williams and Leo Singer.

-The code requires the following python packages:
+It requires the following python packages:

 * gcn-kafka
 * healpy